qusaismael/barik/README.md

 **That's it!** Try switching spaces and see the panel in action.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a PR.

 ## Why Aren't the Space Indicators Clickable?

 PR [#7](https://github.com/mocki-toki/barik/issues/7)